Guelph Bird Day 2025

-The theme for World Migratory Bird Day 2023 is Water: Sustaining Bird Life, which aims to highlight the importance of water for migratory birds.
+The theme for World Migratory Bird Day 2023 was Water: Sustaining Bird Life, which aimed to highlight the importance of water for migratory birds.
 All migratory birds rely on water at some point in their lives, for feeding, drinking, nesting, or refueling during migration.
 Around the world, aquatic ecosystems are facing threats including an increased human demand for water, pollution, and climate change.
-This year’s World Migratory Bird Day will bring awareness to these threats and what we can do to protect water resources and aquatic ecosystems.
+World Migratory Bird Day 2023 helped bring awareness to these threats and what we can do to protect water resources and aquatic ecosystems.

 Guelph Bird Day 2022